seenaburns/Chroma/docs/index.rst

 Chroma supports both CMY and CMYK input and output.
 CMY and CMYK are both in floating point form, ranging from 0 - 1, but are subtractive color models.
 This means, (1, 1, 1) represents black (not white) in CMY.

-Unlike RGB, alpha will not be appened.
+Unlike RGB, alpha will not be appended.

 .. function:: chroma.Color.cmy
 .. function:: chroma.Color.cmy(color_tuple)